D.L. DUNCAN / BIO

 D.L.
 Duncan has played with and opened for some of the biggest names in music (JJ Cale, Charlie Daniels Band, Keith Urban, Gatemouth Brown) at some of the coolest festivals and venues going (Belfast Songwriters Festival, Juke Joint Festival, MerleFest, the Ground Zero Blues Club in Clarksdale, MS, Nashville’s world-famous Bluebird Café, and the FloraBama Road House in Orange Beach, AL).
 He continues to tour regionally and nationally and will be expanding his tour to Europe, where roots and blues also thrive.

 In addition to songwriting, guitar-playing, and singing, D.L. has also begun producing recordings for other artists, both in Lafayette, LA, and Nashville, TN — including the forthcoming project from roadhouse soulman Brian Langlinais.
+In 2018, Duncan also opened the Music City Hemp Store in East Nashville in an effort to provide hope & healing to the community.

 Whether writing new songs, playing the blues, fronting his band, or producing in the studio — going wherever the music takes him — D.L.
 Duncan puts his heart and soul into the journey.